Senior Companion Program: What You Need to Know

 - Be 60 years or older

-- Live independently (not in nursing facilities)
+- Live independently (not in a nursing facility)

-- Need assistance with daily living tasks
+- Need help with daily living tasks

 - Be willing to accept companion services

-Senior Companion volunteers receive several benefits beyond helping others:
+Senior Companion volunteers receive several benefits:

 - Travel and meal reimbursements